Mohamed-G-AlNagar/VBlog-Springboot-Api/README.md

 The Blog API provides the following key features:

 1. User Management
-    a.
-Create and manage user accounts, including roles, passwords, and profiles.
+    - Create and manage user accounts, including roles, passwords, and profiles.
-    b.
-Users can create blog posts, leave comments, and like posts.
+    -  Users can create blog posts, leave comments, and like posts.

 2. Blog Posts
-    a.
-Full CRUD (Create, Read, Update, Delete) functionality for blog posts.
+    -  Full CRUD (Create, Read, Update, Delete) functionality for blog posts.
-    b.
-Each post includes a title, content, summary, publication date, and author.
+    -  Each post includes a title, content, summary, publication date, and author.

 3. Categories
-    a.
-Organize blog posts by categories.
+    -  Organize blog posts by categories.
-    b.
-Categories include a name and description and can be linked to multiple posts.
+    -  Categories include a name and description and can be linked to multiple posts.

 4. Tags
-    a.
-Tag posts with keywords.
+    -  Tag posts with keywords.
-    b.
-Tags include a name and description and can be applied to multiple posts.
+    -  Tags include a name and description and can be applied to multiple posts.

 5. Comments
-    a.
-Users can leave comments on blog posts.
+    -  Users can leave comments on blog posts.
-    b.
-Each comment includes content, a creation date, and is linked to a specific post and author.
+    -  Each comment includes content, a creation date, and is linked to a specific post and author.

 6. Likes
-    a.
-Users can like blog posts.
+    -  Users can like blog posts.
-    b.
-Each like is linked to a specific post and user, with a record of the creation date.
+    -  Each like is linked to a specific post and user, with a record of the creation date.

 # Technologies
 The following technologies are used in this application: